pandoracore/typhon-spec/README.md

-    sₐ ← ECDSA(Hₐ,rₐ)           -- creates a signature for the hash using the generated private key ⟨Hₐ,sₐ⟩ ⇢ 𝒩                -- publishes the hash and signature to the network SSSS<rₐ> ⇢ 𝒩               -- runs Shamir secret sharing scheme against the private key -- and its digital signature with the network ℍ ← ∅                       -- instantiates set for keeping all hashes and signatures -- of the other parties
+    sₐ ← ECDSA(Hₐ,rₐ)           -- creates a signature for the hash using the generated private key ⟨Hₐ,sₐ⟩ ⇢ 𝒩                -- publishes the hash and signature to the network SSSS<rₐ> ⇢ 𝒩               -- runs Shamir secret sharing scheme against the private key -- and its digital signature with the network (with some modificaions from #2) ℍ ← ∅                       -- instantiates set for keeping all hashes and signatures -- of the other parties
     ∀ ⟨Hₓ,sₓ | x ∈ N⟩ ⇠ 𝒩      -- for each x-th hash-signature tuple collected from the network: